Helping Children Heal During Recovery

 Once you’ve decided to seek treatment for substance abuse, you should talk to your child about the recovery process.
 While it’s not an easy conversation to have, it’s a necessary one.

-To help your child cope while you’re in recovery, the National Association for Children of Alcoholics developed the “Seven C’s.”
-This aims to encourage children and recognize that their parent is getting the help they need.
+To help your child cope while you’re in recovery, the National Association for Children of Alcoholics developed the “7 Cs.”
+They aim to encourage children and help them recognize that their parent is getting the help they need.

-The “Seven C’s” to Help a Child Cope with Addiction
+The “7 Cs” To Help A Child Cope With Addiction

-The “Seven C’s” gives children tips on coping while a parent is in recovery.
-It states: I didn’t cause it.
+The “7 Cs” give children tips on coping while a parent is in recovery.
+They state: I didn’t cause it.
 I can’t cure it.
 I can’t control it.
-I can take better care of myself by communicating my feelings, making healthy choices and celebrating me.
+I can take better care of myself by communicating my feelings, making healthy choices, and celebrating me.

-Here’s a closer look at each of the “Seven C’s” and how to discuss them with your child:
+Here’s a closer look at each of the “7 Cs” and how to discuss them with your child:

 When you’re sad or upset, your child will do anything possible to make you feel better.
 However, when it comes to addiction, your child couldn’t control or stop you from abusing substances.
 Make sure your child understands that they are not the reason why you used a certain substance.
 Your addiction was not your child’s fault.

 Motivate your child to take care of their mind and body.
 How they feel inside and out affects their happiness.
-Let them have fun by playing with friends, going on a bike ride, joining activities at school or spending time outdoors.
-A healthy body, mind and spirit plays an important role in keeping your child’s mental health in check.
+Let them have fun by playing with friends, going on a bike ride, joining activities at school, or spending time outdoors.
+A healthy body, mind, and spirit play an important role in keeping your child’s mental health in check.

 By keeping an open line of communication with your child, you will reassure them and help them feel safe.
-Find out more about how to discuss your addiction treatment with your child.
+Find out more about how to discuss addiction treatment with children.